ktkt9898/Circuuit/README.md

  - An "X" in a circuit represents an invalid move, meaning if a movement attempts to A circut path is considered optimal when the next adjacent move is the "2", which represents the end point.
  - The most optimal paths will then be output to the console or GUI, along with its path traced with "T" characters.
- * Note that this version does not have GUI functionality
+ * Note that this version does not have GUI functionality.

  3. The CircuitTracer optimal paths can be organized as a stack or a queue.
  - If the user chose "-s" from the usage message, the optimal paths will be stacked upon each other and then